osilander/203.311/Week5/Week5.md

     # note the redirect > arrow
     samtools sort my_mapped_sequences.sam > my_mapped_sorted.bam
 ```

+You may have encountered an error.
+Read the error carefully.
+What does it say?
+How can you fix that?[^1]

 Once we have this compressed bam-file, delete the `.sam` files as they take up a unneeded space.
 Use `rm` to do this, but **be careful because `rm` is forever**.